IPA(8) IPA(8)

 A SIGHUP signal tells ipa to reread its configuration file (default or

-a configuration, instead of stopping and running ipa.
+configuration instead of stopping and running ipa.

 Do not send a SIGKILL signal to the running copy of ipa, use this sig-

-nal if only ipa does not work properly and does not catch a SIGTERM
+nal only if ipa does not work properly and does not catch a SIGTERM

 signal (or a SIGINT signal if it is run in the foreground regime).